 Depersonalization is often described and referred to as an out-of-body experience.
 This means that the individual views themselves from a different perspective, seeing their own body from above.
-It creates an image that the accident isn’t happening to them.
+This disorder causes an individual to feel disconnected from their body and thoughts.
 It is associated with incidents when individuals are involved in catastrophic events and creates a perception that the accident didn’t happen to them.
 An episode of depersonalization can last a few minutes, sometimes longer.

 While derealization is not an out-of-body experience, it still gives the victim the feeling that they are detached from surroundings, giving them the impression that they are dreaming.
-It becomes easy to feel as though the incident isn’t occurring.
-Victims don’t believe it’s happening.
-It is also associated with decreased emotional intensity.
-Both derealization and depersonalization is a part of dissociation: a disconnection from thoughts, feelings, actions, and memories.
+It becomes easy to feel as though the incident is unreal and many victims don’t believe it’s happening.
+It is also associated with decreased emotional intensity and severe stress.
+Both derealization and depersonalization make individuals feel a sense of disconnection from thoughts, feelings, actions, and memories.

 How Long Does Dissociation Last?

 The duration of dissociation varies depending on the severity of the incident.
 For some, dissociation is as common as highway hypnosis when they daydream while driving.
-Have you ever drove on the highway for an extended period of time, but you can’t remember driving past various areas?
-This is highway hypnosis.
 Moments like this can last only a few moments.
-In other situations such as an accident, people drift in and out of dissociation for years, impacting their ability to function.
+For others, such as the survivors of serious car accidents, people drift in and out of dissociation for years, impacting their ability to function.

 Severe disassociation causes stress, detachment, depression, or even an unclear sense of identity.
 This can impact a person’s work life, relationships, friendships, and more.
 In some cases, dissociation can lead to suicidal thoughts and other mental health issues.
 It’s important to seek treatment as soon as possible if you or a loved one are experiencing suicidal thoughts.